-- 1. 'Looked-after children' whether living within the catchment area or not and children who were looked-after, but ceased to be so because they were adopted or became subject to a child arrangement orders or special guardianship order (See note 5) - 2.
+- 1. Looked-after children and children who were previously looked after, but ceased to be so because, immediately after being looked after, they became subject to an adoption, child arrangements or special guardianship order (See note 5) - 2.
 Children whose normal home address (see Note 2) is in the catchment with wholly exceptional medical or social needs that make it essential that they attend St Michael's CE Primary School rather than any other.
 These needs must be fully supported by written evidence from the appropriate professional person involved with the family (see Note 4) - 3.
 Children whose normal home address (see Note 2) is in the catchment area as defined below and have a sibling (see Note 3) attending St Michael's at the time of application and who is expected still to be on roll at the time of entry to the school.

-4. Children whose normal home address (see Note 2) is in the catchment area as defined below.
+4. Children whose normal home address (see Note 2) is in the catchment area as defined below and can be seen on the map on page 7